-Semiramis claimed another title, the eternal Queen of Heaven, and waned to establish her son's deity, as well; creating a cult for the worship of herself and her son (referred to as the ‘mother-child cult’).
+Semiramis claimed another title, the eternal Queen of Heaven.
+Desiring to establish her son's deity, thereby creating a cult for the worship of herself and her son (referred to as the ‘mother-son cult’).
 With this new royal title and since she was now the wife of a god and the mother of a “resurrected” son, Semiramis could claim to be a goddess and because of the deity of her 'family', she would never be a widow or suffer the loss of children.
 The Bible speaks to these claims, as well:

 Queen of Heaven: Jeremiah 7:18, 44:17-19, 25

 See also: Isaiah 47: 1, 5, 8, 13

 As always, read the entire chapter.
 If you don't have a Bible, see the Bible link tab below.

 The story continued that Tammuz died while boar hunting when he was 40 years old..
 Each year, followers of the mother-son cult would mourn the loss of Tammuz and give up something they enjoyed for 40 days prior to the festival for the fertility goddess so that Tammuz could enjoy his afterlife.
 Evidence that Israel observed this cult is found in Ezekiel 8:14, "So He brought me to the entrance of the north gate of the Lord’s house, and I saw women sitting there weeping for Tammuz."